-C. Potential Ratchet for Faculty in Upper-Level Courses-Optional
+2. Faculty Option: Potential Ratchet in Upper-Level Courses

-If the Registrar confirms that an upper-level course is eligible for an upward or downward ratchet (nudge), the course's professor may deviate accordingly from the required mean range.
-The potential ratchet amount is the difference-if any-between the mean GPA of the course's enrolled students (course-specific GPA) and the mean GPA of all upper-level students (upper-level GPA).
+If the Registrar confirms that an upper-level course is eligible for an upward or downward ratchet (nudge), the course's professor may deviate from the required mean range by the potential ratchet amount: the difference-if any-between the mean GPA of the course's enrolled students (course-specific GPA) and the mean GPA of all upper-level students (upper-level GPA).